 6. Service-Oriented Architecture

 In a service-oriented architecture, there are components called services that are combined and built into an application.
-These services are interconnected with each other, providing business capability, Developer teams use this approach to reuse services in different system For example, a project with several sub-projects need to be authenticated.
-Instead of writing authentication for all sub-projects, this approach helps to create one authentication service and import that to all sub-projects.
+These services are interconnected with each other, providing business capability, Developer teams use this approach to reuse services in different system.

 7. Pipe and Filter Architecture

-This architecture is like breaking down a complex task into small sub-tasks and processing them one by one separately. he code for these sub-tasks may be small and function as a filter.
+This architecture is like breaking down a complex task into small sub-tasks and processing them one by one separately.
+The code for these sub-tasks may be small and function as a filter.
 Developers can reuse, update, and deploy these filters.
 Data is transmitted between filters through pipes, and the output from one filter becomes the input for another.
 This pipe and filter architecture is most commonly used in compilers.
 Complexity and data loss between pipes are the disadvantages of this pattern.

 8. Space-Based Software Architecture Patterns